remix-run/react-router/UPGRADE_GUIDE.md

 ### Navigation Mixin

-If you were using the navigation, instead use the `History` mixin.
+If you were using the `Navigation` mixin, use the `History` mixin instead.

 ```js
 // v0.13.x